 These lemon glazed Earl Grey Scones are a deliciously different way to enjoy your tea.
 They are also a perfect addition to Mother's Day breakfast or brunch.

 A scone is a baking powder leavened quick bread, which is cut into shapes before baking.
 Scones originated in Scotland and are popular there and in the UK as a tea time treat, often spread with jam and clotted cream.

 In North America, the scone is usually larger, denser, and sweeter.
-They can be a vehicle for all kinds of add-ins, such as dried fruit, nuts, chocolate chips, and endless varieties of flavours.
+They can be a vehicle for all kinds of add-ins, like the berries in these Blueberry Scones or dried fruit, nuts, chocolate chips, and endless varieties of flavours.
 These Lavender Scones are one delicious example.
 They are often iced or glazed, and they are usually just eaten as they are, without jam or cream.

 Scones can also be savoury, with cheese, herbs, ham, or vegetable additions.

 Check out this fun article to find out more about the differences between American vs British scones.

 What's the Difference Between a Biscuit and a Scone?

 The method to make scones and biscuits are the same.
 Cutting cold butter into the dry ingredients, which include flour, baking powder and salt.
 Then adding enough just enough liquid, usually milk, or buttermilk, to form a soft dough.
 The dough is then briefly kneaded and cut into shapes, before baking.